boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

  void (*on_startup)(const pubsub_engine_s *eng);
 };

-/**
-Attaches an engine, so it's callback can be called by facil.io.

-The `subscribe` callback will be called for every existing channel.

-NOTE: the root (master) process will call `subscribe` for any channel in any process, while all the other processes will call `subscribe` only for their own chasnnel.
+**NOTE**: the root (master) process will call `subscribe` for any channel **in any process**, while all the other processes will call `subscribe` only for their own channels.
 This allows engines to use the root (master) process as an exclusive subscription process.

-/
-void fio_pubsub_attach(pubsub_engine_s *engine);
+**IMPORTANT**: The `subscribe` and `unsubscribe` callbacks are called from within an internal lock.
+They MUST NEVER call pub/sub functions except by exiting the lock using `fio_defer`.

 /** Detaches an engine, so it could be safely destroyed. */ void fio_pubsub_detach(pubsub_engine_s *engine);